ubinexus/sonic-utilities/doc/Command-Reference.md

 **show runningconfiguration snmp**

-This command displays the global SNMP configuration that includes the location, contact, community, and user setttings.
+This command displays the global SNMP configuration that includes the location, contact, community, and user settings.

 - Usage:
   ```